Diversity and inclusion: values and pillars of corporate culture

 Career progression

-The policies of selection, recruitment, training, management, development and remuneration are strictly based on criteria of merit and competence, with exclusively professional assessment, without any discrimination.
-Out of the total number of people who have experienced career advancement, women account for 26%
+The policy of selection, recruitment, training, management, development and compensation policies are strictly based on merit and competence criteria, with exclusively professional evaluation, without any discrimination.
+Of the total number of people who have had career advancement, women account for 27%.

 Training

-More than 98% of employees have participated in at least one training course, with a per capita average of 27 hours of training.
+All employees have participated in at least one training course, with an average per capita training hours of 23 hours.

-A target has been included in the 2030 Business Plan regarding Reskilling and Upskilling (30 hours per capita of training).
+A target has been included in the Business Plan to 2030 regarding Reskilling and Upskilling (30 hours per capita of training).

-Training plays a key role in enabling the spread of the pillars of corporate culture on diversity and inclusion issues and in implementing the commitments made in company policies.
-All personnel in leadership roles within the Group have participated in a dedicated course on inclusive culture titled 'Diversity as a Development Accelerator.'
+Training plays a key role in enabling the dissemination of the pillars of corporate culture on issues of diversity and inclusion and implementing commitments made in corporate policies.
+All personnel in positions of responsibility within the Group have been involved in a course dedicated to the topic of inclusive culture entitled "Diversity as an accelerator of development."

-Furthermore, the participation of all individuals in Valore D Talks is encouraged.
-These sessions are part of the online training available on the company's intranet, fostering discussions and reflections with experts on topics related to diversity and inclusion.
+In addition, the participation of all people is promoted in the Valore D Talks, a series of appointments, included in the online training available on the company intranet, that encourage discussion and reflection with experts on the issues of diversity and inclusion.

 Parenting

-In 2022, 349 employees (156 women and 193 men) took mandatory and optional maternity, parental, paternity and breastfeeding leave.
+In 2023, there were 528 employees (223 women and 305 men) who took mandatory and optional maternity, parental leave, paternity leave, and breastfeeding leave.

-For paid parental leaves, Iren follows the Italian labor law regulations.
-Mandatory maternity leave lasts for a maximum of 5 months with 80% salary, fully supplemented to 100% by the National Collective Labor Agreements (CCNL).
-Fathers can take up to 10 working days off with full regular pay.
+For paid parental leave, Iren applies Italian labor law.
+Compulsory maternity leave has a maximum duration of 5 months with 80% pay, supplemented at 100% by CCNLs.
+Fathers may abstain from work for a maximum period of 10 working days with regular pay at 100%.